 If you’re a small business, I would say look at something like HubSpot.
 HubSpot is a great platform for small businesses that are looking to get started in automating their communication and their marketing.

-If it’s more advanced and you’re a bigger organization and you have a marketing team of 3 or 4 people at least, then I would look at something like Marketo or Eloqua, even Pardot, to handle that.
+If it’s more advanced and you’re a bigger organisation and you have a marketing team of 3 or 4 people at least, then I would look at something like Marketo or Eloqua, even Pardot, to handle that.

 These tools basically enable you to automate another body in your business.
-There’s a lot of upfront work needed to set it up in terms of configuring e-mail templates and workflows, but once you set it up, it can really take on the role of another human being, whether it’s people filling out forms on your website and auto e-mail being generated that’s personalized to that person for a timely follow up, or whether it’s triggering e-mails based on links that they’ve clicked on on your website, you want to create that impression that you’re very attentive to your buyer’s needs.
+There’s a lot of upfront work needed to set it up in terms of configuring e-mail templates and workflows, but once you set it up, it can really take on the role of another human being, whether it’s people filling out forms on your website and auto e-mail being generated that’s personalised to that person for a timely follow up, or whether it’s triggering e-mails based on links that they’ve clicked on on your website, you want to create that impression that you’re very attentive to your buyer’s needs.

-What we find out is that, really, you have a critical window, about 15 to 30 minutes after someone’s come to your website requested contact, where you can really get them on that emotional wow moment where they come to your website, they realize that, “Hey, this might be a good fit,” you need to hit them right away.
+What we find out is that, really, you have a critical window, about 15 to 30 minutes after someone’s come to your website requested contact, where you can really get them on that emotional wow moment where they come to your website, they realise that, “Hey, this might be a good fit,” you need to hit them right away.
 If you’re out busy, at a meeting or you’re on the phone, and you’re a smaller business then you’re not going to be able to get to them.

 Then plugging video into that is just another component.
 It’s another content type.
 Is the serving video relative to what people care about through auto e-mails?
-The tracking and the automation of behavior, that’s a big part of marketing automation is analytics and really trying to understand what contacts are doing what, whether it’s with a video.
+The tracking and the automation of behaviour, that’s a big part of marketing automation is analytics and really trying to understand what contacts are doing what, whether it’s with a video.

 That’s how Vidcaster integrates with these solutions.
 It ties in to our video technology and it relates play events.
 If someone press play, or it could be a “Hey, Bob” at Vidcaster.com press play then he press pause on this video then he ended up completing the whole video, we want to know that.
 Then we can know, within that video, Bob clicked on these two chapters.